OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-13.md

 ## 1 Chronicles 13:11

-David was displeased because of the Lord’s outburst against Uzza;
+David was indignant because of the Lord’s outburst against Uzza;

 > and he named that place Perez-uzza, a name it retains to this day.